AdobeDocs/experience-platform.en/help/xdm/classes/individual-profile.md

 Profiles can range from anonymous behavioral signals (such as browser cookies), to highly identified profiles containing detailed information such as name, date of birth, location, and email address.
 As a profile grows, it becomes a robust repository of personal information, identities, contact details, and communication preferences for an individual.
 For more high-level information on the use of this class in the Platform ecosystem, refer to the [XDM overview](../home.md#data-behaviors).

-The [!DNL XDM Individual Profile] class itself provides several system-generated values that are automatically populated when data is ingested, whereas all other fields must be added through the use of [compatible mixins](#mixins):
+The [!DNL XDM Individual Profile] class itself provides several system-generated values that are automatically populated when data is ingested, whereas all other fields must be added through the use of [compatible field groups](#mixins):

 ![](../images/classes/individual-profile.png)